elasticspoon/personal_site/_posts/2023/08/09/2023-08-09-Developing a Jekyll Site on NixOS.md

 <!-- prettier-ignore -->
 >**Note on old packages**\\
 > Technically the gem is actually available.
 We can use https://pkgs.on-nix.com/ to find the particular [commit in which the gem is still available](https://github.com/NixOS/nixpkgs/commit/074ef76e99b3d54ef4804bbc1f37122721cd2b18).
 Using that SHA and code from https://lazamar.co.uk/nix-versions/ we can use that old version of the gem.
 Unfortunately, the old version relies on other outdated gems so it simply is not feasible.
 But you can use old package versions if needed.
+There might be other ways to do this as well, but I am still a Nix novice.

 Thus, the easiest fix is simply to fork the gem and update the `.gemspec` to use a modern version of them gem.